csci-1301/csci-1301.github.io/labs/Random/readme.md

 Execute the program again, a few times, to make sure these values change on each execution.

-# Manipulating two arrays
+# Manipulating Two Arrays

 This problem combines random number generation with arrays.
-Using a Random object, write a program that:
+Using a `Random` object, write a program that:

 #. declares two arrays of `int` of size `8`,
 #. initializes the values of the first array with random numbers between $0$ and $9$,